Nowgam Blast: NSG's Bomb Disposal Squad Inspects Blast Site

 Srinagar: A Bomb Disposal Squad of the National Security Guard (NSG) on Sunday inspected the Nowgam police station, where confiscated explosive material from an accused Kashmiri doctor in Faridabad exploded on Friday night, killing 9 and injuring 32.

-The Nowgam police station, which is now a ruin of rubble, has been kept out of civilians' reach.
+The Nowgam police station, which is now a ruin of rubble, has been kept out of civilians.
 Only officials from the police and other security agencies have been thronging the site since Saturday.

 Meanwhile, the Jammu and Kashmir police conducted extensive inspections on fertiliser shops, chemical shops, and other sensitive establishments in the Valley to ensure that no regulated material is misused for unlawful activities.